 Issue 4: Disk Attachment Failures

-Symptoms: “No bootable device” errors, “Operating system not found”, disk attachment timeout errors.
+Symptoms: “No bootable device”, “Operating system not found”, disk attachment timeout errors.

 az disk show